SDG 13| Climate Action

 Take urgent action to combat climate change and its impacts

-CUHK continues to pursue energy-efficiency strategies by using more efficient lighting and cooling systems, renewable energy and new technologies.
-About 200 ‘energy wardens’ from most of the offices and units were nominated and appointed to take on an important role in reviewing energy consumption, identifying energy-saving opportunities, and promoting and implementing energy conservation in their units.
+As a socially-responsible university, CUHK attaches great significance to combating climate change and is committed to achieving carbon neutrality by 2038.
+To pursue climate action, CUHK adopts energy efficiency strategies by using more efficient lighting and cooling systems, renewable energy and new technologies.
+Around 200 energy wardens have been appointed in the university’s various offices and units.
+They play an important role in reviewing energy consumption, identifying energy-saving opportunities, and promoting and implementing energy conservation in their units.

 The Jockey Club Museum of Climate Change (MoCC) was established in December 2013 at CUHK.
 It was the first museum of its kind in the world, offering an interactive, multimedia exhibition that showcases valuable collections and information about climate change.
 It is the ideal venue for the public, especially students and teachers, to champion the cause of environmental stewardship and keep themselves abreast of the latest developments in environmental conservation and sustainability.
-Extended activities of the museum exhibitions include an eco-tour of the prime ecological sites and green facilities on the CUHK campus and a variety of workshops and activities that promote green living.
-The museum offers free admission to the public and trains young green leaders to advocate for climate action in Hong Kong.
+The museum’s activities include an eco-tour of the prime ecological sites and green facilities on the CUHK campus, and it also offers a variety of workshops and activities that promote green living.
+The museum offers free admission to the public and trains young green leaders to become advocates of climate action in Hong Kong.

 Responsible Consumption and Production